Asbaharoon/Algorithms-/README.md

 # Algorithms-
-create algorithms for new hospital project, create algorithms for Bank database project
+create algorithms for new hospital system project,Bank database management and point of sale system management